makladios/Kaldi_Matlab_DNN_UP/README.md

 An example for how to use the tools is given in example.m.

-Before running the example, make sure that the path to Kaldis' binaries is in your bash profile.
+Before running the example, make sure to extract the archive final.7z and that the path to Kaldis' binaries is in your bash profile.
 Alternatively, do the following steps:

 - Write the path to kaldi trunk in the script path.sh
 - Run the script path.sh as follows: